matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 So many businesses need the help that chaplains like you offer ‒ and you can help by starting a for-profit corporate chaplaincy in your area.
 And with minimal competition in this emerging industry, chaplaincy as a for-profit business has tremendous growth potential in the marketplace.
 Now is a great time to start!

-The Start Your Chaplaincy Business Kit is designed to help you make the shift from serving as an individual chaplain to owning a chaplaincy organization, whether you've been a chaplain for years or have only recently been inspired by our [Become a Corporate Chaplain ebook](www.corpchaps.com/get-started/become-a-corporate-chaplain/).
+The Start Your Chaplaincy Business Kit is designed to help you make the shift from serving as an individual chaplain to owning a chaplaincy organization, whether you've been a chaplain for years or have only recently been inspired by our [Consider Corporate Chaplaincy ebook](www.corpchaps.com/get-started/consider-corporate-chaplaincy/).

-The combination of resources in the Start Your Chaplaincy Business Kit—spanning a personal consultation, a <span style="color:red">number-goes-here</span>-page ebook, sample legal and business documents, and multimedia marketing materials—will give you the expert guidance you need to establish a sustainable chaplaincy business.
+The combination of resources in the Start Your Chaplaincy Business Kit—spanning a <span style="color:red">74</span>-page ebook, sample legal and business documents, multimedia marketing materials, and a personal consultation—will give you the expert guidance you need to establish a sustainable chaplaincy business.

 ### Here’s what is included in the Start Your Chaplaincy Business Kit:

-## 60-Minute Phone Consultation <span style="color:red">($XX)</span>
-The hour is yours to spend asking Steve Cook, owner of Corporate Chaplaincy Consulting, any questions you feel will help you get your chaplaincy business up and running.

-As a pioneer in corporate chaplaincy, Steve’s <span style="color:red">number-goes-here</span>+ years’ experience—in which he took his own Capital Chaplains, LLC, from part-time endeavor to full-time, income-generating business—are at your disposal.

-We highly recommend scheduling your phone consultation after you have had the opportunity to look over the documents included in the Start a Chaplaincy Business Kit (see document descriptions below).
-And, we recommend compiling a list of discussion topics and questions to insure your call addresses as many of your needs as possible in the allotted time.

-<span style="color:red">What does the follow up look like for how they schedule this call???</span>

-***Want more personal attention than an hour can provide?
-You can [Bring Steve to You](www.corpchaps.com/get-started/bring-steve-to-you/)!***

-## Start Your Chaplaincy Business ebook <span style="color:red">($90)</span>
+## Start Your Chaplaincy Business ebook
 Why reinvent the wheel?
 In this ebook, you receive seven chapters of practical insight into what it takes to build a unique, sustainable chaplaincy business.
 You’ll learn time-tested best practices that will equip you to grow your chaplaincy organization and serve the needs of your community.

 Here’s a peek inside each chapter: